 IT Services has added a new secure Wi-Fi Network for students.
 CapU-Student is live and available at all campuses and locations.
 It allows students on campus access to University resources on laptops, phones and tablets.
 Students can connect using their CapilanoU username and password.

 More information is found on the IT Services website.

-Any new student ID cards created this year wll be photo-less cards.
+Any new student ID cards created this year will be photo-less cards.
 Your CapCard will be mailed to your home address.

-There are a variety of financial aid options for students, including new options introduced by the University and the federal and provincial governments in response to financial challenges related to COVID-19.
+There is a variety of financial aid tools for students, including new options introduced by the University and the federal and provincial governments in response to financial challenges related to COVID-19.